Michigan Automobile Theft Prevention Authority (ATPA)

 HOW THE ATPA WORKS

-The ATPA is funded by an annual $1 assessment on each insured noncommercial passenger vehicle, plus interest earned by investing those funds.
+The ATPA is funded by an annual $1 assessment on each insured non-commercial private passenger vehicle, plus interest earned by investing those funds.

 It is governed by a seven-member board of directors appointed by the Governor which includes representatives of law enforcement, automobile insurers, and consumers of automobile insurance.

-Each year the board awards grants to law enforcement agencies, prosecutors' offices, and nonprofit community organizations.
-These grant programs prevent auto theft, catch auto thieves, and put the thieves in jail.
+Each year the board awards grants to law enforcement agencies, prosecutors' offices, and non-profit organizations.
+These grant programs prevent motor vehicle theft, catch motor vehicle thieves, and put the thieves in jail.

-The ATPA has four staff members at the Michigan State Police headquarters in Downtown Lansing.
+The ATPA has four staff members at the Michigan State Police headquarters in Lansing.
 They conduct financial and performance audits on each program throughout the year and prepare reports for the board.

 ATPA board members are liaisons sharing crucial information with key state and national offices.

 Finally, ATPA board members and staff are involved in long-range planning.
-Regular meetings, including an annual strategic planning session, provide updated goals and objectives for fighting auto theft.
+Regular meetings, including an annual strategic planning session, provide updated goals and objectives for fighting motor vehicle theft.

 Since its inception in 1986, funding for the ATPA has remained relatively constant.
 However, the cost of the ATPA funded programs has increased.
 For the past 15 years, the activities of the ATPA have drawn from these fixed resources in the most efficient and effective manner.

 In order to stretch ATPA funds, the board requires grantees to provide matching funds for their anti-theft efforts.
-In 1993, grant recipients were required to provide 12.5% of total program costs.
-That match was increased to 25% beginning in 1994 and has become a hard match for 2002.
-The matching fund was increased to 40% for the 2009 project year, and has been 50% since the 2010 project year.
+In 1993, grant recipients were required to provide 12.5 percent of total program costs.
+That match was increased to 25 percent beginning in 1994 and has become a hard match for 2002.
+The matching fund was increased to 40 percent for the 2009 project year, and has been 50 percent since the 2010 project year.

 BUCKING THE TREND

-From 1986 to 2010, auto thefts in Michigan dropped by 62%.
-Nationally, thefts have decreased by almost 40%for the same time period.
-National and state officials have agreed that the ATPA is a major reason for Michigan's decline in auto theft.
+From 1986 to 2010, motor vehicles thefts in Michigan dropped by 62 percent.
+Nationally, thefts have decreased by almost 40 percent for the same time period.
+National and state officials have agreed that the ATPA is a major reason for Michigan's decline in motor vehicle theft.